joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    {: .tip}
 > 3. **Rename** the *go.obo* file to <span style="color:red">some **GO** text</span> and *drosophila_gene_association.fb* file to <span style="color:red">some **GO annotations Drosophila melanogaster** text</span>.
 >
-> ...After you upload the files, and if you press the eye icon you should look someting like this:
+>    > After you upload the files, and if you press the eye icon you should look someting like this:
 > ![](images/trapnellFile.png)
 > **Figure 2** Trapnell file
 >
-> ...Both files have the same information, the little difference between them files is the number of genes.
+>    >Both files have the same information, the little difference between them files is the number of genes.
 Its important that the genes we have in the study sample must be also in the population sample.
 >
 >    > ### {% icon comment %} Comments
 >    > The study sample represents the differentially expressed genes.
 These were chosen as having an adjusted p-value (last column) smaller than a given threshold.
 This value is arbitrary, so you may choose the level of significance you want.
 In this case, we select the genes with an adjusted p-value < 0,05.